-TCP/IP routing connectivity methods give you a better understanding of how your iSeries server is capable of routing data.
+"Routing connectivity methods" on page 4 give you a better understanding of how your iSeries server is capable of routing data.

-TCP/IP workload balancing methods help you understand different TCP/IP techniques that can be used to balance the communications workload of your iSeries server.
+"TCP/IP workload balancing methods" on page 21 help you understand different TCP/IP techniques that can be used to balance the communications workload of your iSeries server.